 Nurturing emotionally resilient, intelligent and confident practitioners

-The course has been designed to meet the requirements of the Health and Care Professions Council (HCPC) social work Standards of Education (SETs) and Social Work Standards of Proficiency (SOPs).
+The course has been designed to meet the requirements of Social Work England Education and Training Standards.
 The BSc Social Work has been delivered continuously at London Metropolitan University since it was first validated in 2003.
 We are proud of this tradition and keen to build on this success and enhance our reputation with students, service users, social work practitioners, local and regional employers and other key stakeholders.

 All students have access to the wide range of London Metropolitan university student support services which includes: